-Anaconda Navigator is a desktop graphical user interface (GUI) included in Anaconda® distribution that allows you to launch applications and easily manage conda packages, environments and channels without using command-line commands.
-Navigator can search for packages on Anaconda Cloud or in a local Anaconda Repository.
-It is available for Windows, macOS and Linux.
+Anaconda Navigator is a desktop graphical user interface (GUI) included in Anaconda® distribution that allows you to launch applications and easily manage conda packages, environments, and channels without using command-line commands.
+Navigator can search for packages on Anaconda.org or in a local Anaconda Repository.
+It is available for Windows, macOS, and Linux.

-The command line program conda is both a package manager and an environment manager, to help data scientists ensure that each version of each package has all the dependencies it requires and works correctly.
+The command-line program conda is both a package manager and an environment manager.
+This helps data scientists ensure that each version of each package has all the dependencies it requires and works correctly.

 The following applications are available by default in Navigator:

-Advanced conda users can also build your own Navigator applications.
+Advanced conda users can also build their own Navigator applications.